XavierTwitty/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?

+Designing your webstie to be accessible to people anybody with a disablitly.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+semantic
+default font-size: 62.5% on the whole body makinng website responsive using rem, em, %

 3. How would you explain the concept of a variable to someone new to programming?

+a varable is a name the you call through a const, let or var that you asign data too.

 4. What is the purpose of using functions in code?

+funtions can run your code mutilple times in different places without retyping it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.